mpicbg-csbd/unet-smfish-seg/notes/notes.md

 What is a loss function supposed to take as args?
 A single patch? or a batch of patches?
 According to keras, a loss is supposed to take a pair of patches:
 (y_true, y_pred).
 I guess the dimension of each patch is like the dimensionality of Y, but with the samples axis removed...
 I haven't changed my loss function since the refactor, and I've removed the reshape call...
 I guess I must have done a reshape both before and after calling the activation softmax?
 So i guess the problem is not in the loss function.
 Where is the error coming from?

+IGNORE THIS PROBLEM.
+Just use tensorflow and python3!

 # The test score after the re-factor isn't as good as it was pre-refactor.
 Even though the train score is good.